taskdotio/soroban-nft-royalties/README.md

 ## Project Status

-We are currently refining our codebase aiming for a production release by the end of 2023.
+Our Testnet service is now live and we are anticipating going fully live shortly after the Stellar Soroban Mainnet launch.
 The contracts herein power NFT functionalities on The Blue Marble and are part of an initiative to foster standardization and cross-compatibility among different NFT platforms on the Stellar Network.

 ## Contributing